< Browse to Previous Essay | Browse to Next Essay >

 On November 29, 1847, Cayuse tribal members attack white settlers and missionaries at Waiilatpu in what will become known as the Whitman Massacre.
 Thirteen whites are killed during three days of bloodshed, most of them on the first day; another is believed to have drowned after escaping the initial attack.

 Waiilatpu was a Christian mission on the Walla Walla River operated by Dr. Marcus Whitman (1802-1847) and his wife Narcissa (Prentiss) Whitman (1808-1847).
 The mission served as an important rest stop for immigrants on the Oregon Trail.
-The Cayuse may have acted in retaliation for tribal members killed by whites, in an effort to stop increased white immigration into the Walla Walla Valley, or most likely, out of the belief that Marcus Whitman was an evil shaman using measles to kill people.
-The physician was unsuccessfully treating the Cayuse, who lacked immunity, and measles was killing them but not the whites.
-The massacre led to the Cayuse War and will spur the U.S. Congress to create Oregon Territory.
+The Cayuse attackers may have acted in retaliation for tribal members killed by whites, in an effort to stop increased immigration into the Walla Walla Valley, or most likely, out of the belief that Marcus Whitman was an evil shaman using measles to kill people.
+The physician was unsuccessfully treating the Cayuse, who lacked immunity so that measles was killing them at a much higher rate than it did whites who got the disease.
+The massacre led to the Cayuse War and helped spur the U.S. Congress to create Oregon Territory.

 The Waiilatpu and Lapwai missions were established in 1836 by the American Board of Commissioners for Foreign Missions in Boston, which believed that the Native Americans of the Oregon country desired conversion to Christianity.
-Marcus Whitman was a Presbyterian elder trained as a physician, and a lumber mill operator.
+Marcus Whitman was a Presbyterian elder trained as a physician.
 Waiilatpu was on the Walla Walla River near Fort Walla Walla.
+Whitman built a gristmill and developed a large farm there.
+In 1837 he built a sawmill in a forested area some 20 miles away.
 The mission converted few Indians, but it served as an important rest stop for immigrants from the United States using the Oregon Trail.
-Whitman built a farm and a gristmill, which tribal members burned in 1844.
-Whitman rebuilt the operation 20 miles away and added a sawmill.
+The gristmill burned in 1844; tribal members were blamed.
+Whitman rebuilt the mill.

 By 1847, Waiilatpu had grown to a community of 50 to 75 persons including a number of orphans left with the Whitmans.
 Word of threats against the settlement reached Whitman, but he refused to evacuate.
 On November 29, Tilaukait and Tamsuky of the Cayuse called Whitman into his kitchen and killed him with a tomahawk.
-The Cayuse then embarked on a killing spree catching whites at their places of work.
+Cayuse warriors then embarked on a killing spree, catching some men at their places of work.
 Narcissa Whitman was wounded in the shoulder by a bullet.
 Narcissa and others barricaded themselves into a second floor room, then surrendered when they were assured that they would be safe.
-Cayuse warriors renewed the attacks and killed Narcissa and other prisoners.
-Those whites who did not escape were taken hostage.
+The warriors renewed the attacks and killed Narcissa and other prisoners.
+Those who did not escape were taken hostage.
 Some of the wounded hostages were killed later.
 The hostages were ransomed with blankets, shirts, guns, and ammunition supplied by the Hudson's Bay Company at Fort Walla Walla.

 In addition, two children, Louise Sager, 6, and Helen Mar Meek, 10, died of measles during captivity.